Have you ever had any epiphany moments in your life? Those aha! moments, that make you sit up and take notice? I have, and one came to me recently.

 Evergreen content remains valid and interesting for days or even years to come.
 Think recipes, how-to posts, inspirational posts with a take-away, informative posts with timeless content, even photos.
 Blog posts with this type of content are great to read and even re-read down the road!

-4. Eliminate your own social media profiles that are either a big time drain or that don’t really work for you.
+4. Eliminate social media profiles that are either a big time drain or that don’t really work for you.

 This can be hard to evaluate, because we want to make it easier for people to follow us.
 Yet, we don’t want social media to take over our lives.
 So adapt your profiles to work for you.
 Do it your own way and find what works best for you.

-5. And remember that blogging and social media are supposed to be about community and communication.
+5. And remember that blogging and social media should be about community and communication.

 I firmly believe that less is often more, even in blogging and social media.
 So I’d rather create a small community of people who can get to know and interact with one another.
 A huge list of followers or a huge list of posts to struggle through just does not do that for me.